Jacob Stallings Player Props: Marlins vs. Giants

 Jacob Stallings At The Plate

-- In three of eight games this season, Stallings got a hit, but only one each time.
+- In four of nine games this season, Stallings got a hit, but only one each time.

-- In eight games played this season, he has not gone deep.
+- In nine games played this season, he has not hit a home run.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.